Adding and Customizing Buttons in Forms

 • Customizing Print Formats for Documents

-Introduction Print Formats in iVendNext determine how documents like Sales Orders, Invoices, or Purchase Receipts appear when printed or saved as PDFs.
-Customizing these formats ensures your documents display only relevant information in a ...
+Overview Print Formats in iVendNext determine how documents like Sales Orders, Invoices, or Purchase Receipts appear when printed or saved as PDFs.
+Customizing them helps present key details clearly and professionally, aligned with your business ...